payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/xmpp-notifier.md

 * [CommuniGate Pro](https://www.communigate.com/default.html) \(Commercial\)
 * [Jabberd 2](http://jabberd2.org/) \(Open Source\)

-No matter what XMPP server you or your organization is using, the Payara Server Notifier Service will be able to communicate with it and push notifications to a specific chat room hosted on the server.
+No matter what XMPP server you or your organization is using, the Payara XMPP Notifier Service will be able to communicate with it and push notifications to a specific chat room hosted on the server.

 The following are the requirements needed to be fullfilled by the XMPP server's:

-* Configure the XMPP server with a valid domain's name/FQDN
+* Configure the XMPP server with a valid domain name/FQDN
 * If considering secure communication, the XMPP server must have a valid SSL certificate configured for its FQDN
 * Configure the service for text-based conferencing \(this service is usually named **conference** and is a subdomain of the server\)
 * Create room that will be used to receive the notifications sent by Payara Server.
-* Create an user that is allowed to access the room created and push notification messages.
+* Create a user that is allowed to access the room created and push notification messages.

 We will use OpenFire to illustrate how to correctly configure these requirements.
 If you are using a different server, check its documentation and follow the instructions on how to configure them correctly.